Democratizing the Arts and the Arts Sector

 Heilbronn University, Campus Künzelsau

-This year’s Annual Gathering on ‘Democratizing the arts and the arts sector’ will explore four main topics
+This year’s Annual Gathering on ‘Democratizing the arts and the arts sector’ explored four main topics

 - Managing democracy through a discourse of diversity?

 - Facilitating, Packaging or Fostering Democracy through Education and Training: Inclusive Leadership or Contradiction?

 - Democratizing the arts practice

 - Matters of inequality and inclusion/exclusion seen through the

 “I am particularly impressed with the fact that a diversity of speakers and topics were featured in the conference.
 It is not solely an intellectual engagement but also an affective one as the speakers are genuine and willing to openly share their innovations and successes, along with their struggles and obstacles.
 It is uncommon in my experience, and is deeply enriching!”